verdaccio/website/website/blog/2019-07-08-verdaccio-430-release.md

 * At this stage, Docker downloads [have grown to 5.8 million pulls](https://dockeri.co/image/verdaccio/verdaccio).
 * We just reached 7.9k stars, **would you help us to reach 10k?** Give us your star ⭐️!
+* Blog: Don't miss our new entry [**Managing multiples projects with Lerna and Yarn Workspaces**](https://verdaccio.org/blog/2019/09/07/managing-multiples-projects-with-lerna-and-yarn-workspaces) by [@sergiohgz](https://github.com/sergiohgz).
+* **[Monorepo](https://github.com/verdaccio/monorepo)**: Along the last months we have crafted our monorepo for grouping all our ecosystem, plugin, core and tooling packages.
+This does not mean Verdaccio will become monorepo, rather help us to growth without affect the main repository and easy updates or fast response to mistakes in any release.

 > If you 😍 Verdaccio as we do, helps us to grow more donating to the project via [OpenCollective](https://opencollective.com/verdaccio).

 Thanks for support Verdaccio ! 👏👏👏👏.